-House and cat sitting in your city/town is probably a great way to start out.
+House and cat sitting in your city or town can be a great way to start out.
 You’ll get some ‘experience’ and hopefully a five-star review.
-But it wasn’t until May 2019, after completing 11 sits in the United States, that I accepted an invitation for an overnight sit in Brisbane.
+But it wasn’t until May 2019—after completing 11 sits in the United States—that I accepted an invitation for an overnight sit in Brisbane (my hometown).

-A few weeks back, the same couple reached out again via TrustedHousesitters.
-They asked if I was free to look after Kush Kush (he’s still Kush Kush (or Kushy) to me) in mid-October.
+A few weeks back, the same couple reached out to me again via TrustedHousesitters.
+They asked if I was free to look after Kushy in mid-October.
 But for two nights this time.
-I was very much available to look after Kushy a second time.
+I was very much available.

 Sunday morning came around pretty quickly and it was time to start packing up.
 Bed stripped, dishes washed, bins emptied, cat fed.
 But where was Kush Kush?
 I wanted to bring him inside before I left.
 This is the second time I’ve been ready to leave and the cat’s nowhere to be seen.
 It happened the other week with my friends’ cat, Dorian.
 After a few looks in the garden and shaking Kushy’s box of treats, I wandered around the side.
 Again.
 I lifted up a tarp.
 Still no Kushy.
 But he must have been nearby because started to meow.
 Thank God.
 I grabbed him and locked the door behind me.
 I messaged the couple to let them know I was heading off and to contact me if they had any problems/concerns when they got home.
 “Many thanks for looking after Puddo and the cottage.
 See you next time,” was the reply.

 Next week I’m off to Tasmania.
 I’ll be staying in Hobart for a few nights before driving to Launceston for a 10-day house and cat sit.